 In recent years, the controversy over God, religion, Creationism, Intelligent Design and evolution has reached fever pitch.
 Where once the teaching of evolution caused an outcry, now voices are raised in protest at the teaching of Creationism; and while new cults spring up in Africa and America, vast swathes of the western world have either turned their backs on religion or, at best, regard it as irrelevant.
-The atrocities committed by atheist societies such as Soviet Russia and Red China are echoed by those of the crusading past and the fundamentalist present, and there is no difference in the colour of the blood shed by a Communist Stalin, a voodoo-loving Papa Doc, a Christian George W. Bush, and a Muslim Saddam Hussein.
-It has become impossible to tell where authority lies, since all political, social and religious systems have been thrown into disrepute by their followers, and no faith has a monopoly on truth.
+The atrocities committed by atheist dictatorships are echoed by those of the crusading past and the fundamentalist present, and there is no difference in the colour of the blood shed by a Communist Stalin, a voodoo-loving Papa Doc, a Christian George W. Bush, and a Muslim Saddam Hussein.
+(Add whatever current names you know of - the choice is always pretty wide.)
+It has become impossible to tell where authority lies, because all political, social and religious systems have been thrown into disrepute by their followers, and no faith has a monopoly on truth.
 The world, to quote the immortal words of Captain Boyle in Sean O' Casey's masterpiece Juno and the Paycock, is in "a terrible state o' chassis".

 What caused the mess?
 St Augustine traced it all back to Adam and Eve.
 Siddhartha Gotama (the Buddha) attributed it to human cravings.
-And according to a recent TV programme, The Root of All Evil is religion.
+And according to a particularTV programme, The Root of All Evil is religion.